nitro56565/life-matters/CONTRIBUTING.md

 * [Issue Submission Guidelines](#submit)
 * [Pull Request Submission Guidelines](#submit-pr)

-## <a name="coc"></a> Code of Conduct

-Help us keep the Life Matters community open and inclusive.
-Please read and follow our [Code of Conduct](#coc).

 ### <a name="question"></a> Got a Question or Problem?

-For general support questions, please check our documentation or feel free to reach out through our community channels.
+For general support questions, please check our documentation or feel free to reach out through our community channels.You can join our Discord channel for real-time discussions and support.[Join our Discord]( https://discord.gg/gZt4ws4MJW)

 GitHub Issues should be reserved for bug reports and feature requests.

 ### <a name="issue"></a> Found an Issue or Bug?